Tajuddin Muhammad Badruddin

-Syed Tajuddin Mohammad Badruddin Chishti (January 27, 1861 – August 17, 1925), also known as Tajuddin Baba, was an Indian Sufi Master who is considered as the Shensha Haft Aqleem (Emperor of the Seven Realms) by his followers.
-His shrine is in Nagpur, India.
+Syed Tajuddin Mohammad Badruddin Chishti (January 27, 1861 – August 17, 1925), also known as Tajuddin Baba, was a Sufi Master from South Asia who is considered as the Shensha Haft Aqleem (Emperor of the Seven Realms) by his followers.
+Hisshrine is in Nagpur, India.

 Birth

 Tajuddin Baba was born in 1861 (1277 AH).
 He belongs to the family of Imam Husayn, being a tenth-generation descendant of the founder of the world Sufi Naqshbandi order, Baha-ud-Din Naqshband Bukhari, and a 22nd-generation descendant of the eleventh imam, Hasan al-Askari.
 Baba's forefathers had migrated from Mecca and settled down in Madras, India.
 His father was an employee in military.